Project-Apollo-Forecast/Project-Apollo/README.md

 <details>
   <summary>Click to expand!</summary>

-We can conclude that our project successfully explored the use of economic, socio-economic, and environmental factors to predict revenue gains and losses for Ford, ATT, and Starbucks.
-Through rigorous feature selection and testing, we identified key variables and developed models that outperformed baseline predictions and produced respectable RMSE and R2 values.
+Our project successfully delved into the realm of economic, socio-economic, and environmental factors to predict revenue gains and losses for three major companies: Ford, ATT, and Starbucks.
+With a meticulous approach to feature selection and testing, we pinpointed crucial variables and developed both classical machine learning (ML) models and a powerful neural network (MLP).
+These models outperformed baseline predictions, yielding impressive RMSE and R2 values.

-For Ford, we predict a slight decrease in revenue for Q2 compared to the previous quarter.
-Meanwhile, the ATT model also demonstrated promising results, projecting an increase in revenue for Q2 compared to Q1.
-Lastly, the Starbucks model yielded positive outcomes, indicating a slight revenue increase for Q2 in comparison to Q1.
+For Ford, our ML model projected a slight revenue decrease in Q2 compared to the previous quarter, while the MLP model predicted an increase in Q2 revenues from the preceding quarter.
+Similarly, both the ML and MLP ATT models showcased promising outcomes, indicating an anticipated revenue growth in Q2 compared to Q1.
+Additionally, the ML and MLP Starbucks models demonstrated positive results, suggesting a slight revenue increase in Q2 relative to Q1.

-It is worth mentioning that all the models employed the LassoLars model for their predictions.
+It is important to note that all ML models utilized the LassoLars model for predictions, and the neural network employed a specially trained and tailored multilayered perceptron model for each target company.

-Overall, our project highlights the potential of leveraging various factors to predict revenue changes for these companies.
-While further refinements and validations are needed, these results offer valuable insights and opportunities for future analysis and decision-making in their respective industries.
+In conclusion, our project highlights the potential of leveraging diverse factors to predict revenue changes for these prominent companies.
+Although further refinements and validations are warranted, these results offer valuable insights and open avenues for future analyses and informed decision-making within their respective industries.

 </details>